luketd/Abelian-Sandpile/README.md

 http://www.cplusplus.com/forum/unices/54404/ - Passing a file as a function reference argument https://rosettacode.org/wiki/Abelian_sandpile_model#C.2B.2B - For more code and explaination on the sandpile model

+//Todo
+//Format the readme so its not just plain text
+//Explain more